Tony0000/BibGen/README.md

    The goal of this project is to obtain grades in Software Development Process' class.

 ## Requirements
+All the required libs are present in the lib folder, add them in the classpath.
+ If you'd rather have them added as dependency add the following in your pom.xml, however the oxyde theme still needs to be added to your classpath.
 ```xml
 <!-- https://mvnrepository.com/artifact/org.hibernate/hibernate-entitymanager -->
 <dependency>